-New federal regulations take effect that will allow commercial uses of drones.
+New federal regulations take effect that will allow commercial uses of drones in the United States.

 Among the new FAA rules are the following:

 - All drones have to remain in Visual Line-Of-Sight (VLOS) of the pilot.
 The remote pilot in command and the person manipulating the flight controls must remain within VLOS of the visual observer.

 - No first-person-view cameras;

 - Operation is only allowed during daylight hours.
 Twilight flying is permitted if the drone has anti-collision lights;

 - Pilots must be over 16 years old and must obtain a “remote pilot airman certificate” issued by the FAA.
 To obtain the certificate, applicants must take an aeronautical knowledge test at an FAA-approved facility and pass a background check.

 Vehicles will also need to register with the FAA, which expects as many as 600,000 drones will be in use commercially during the next year.

 What do these new regulations mean for small business?
 These regulations clear the way for new industry and enhanced tools in existing industries.
 Other industries can benefit from commercial drones like farmers tending large fields, oil and gas firms that can investigate pipelines or security companies using drones to patrol (but they would need to apply for a waiver to operate after dark).
 Even media companies may start employing drones for on-site coverage.
 Finally, the inevitable momentum towards use of drones for delivery services seems to be a matter of “when,” not “if” it will happen.